Nerve injury | Medical Council of Canada

 Key Objectives

-Given a patient with a potential nerve injury, the candidate will diagnose the cause, severity and complications, and initiate an appropriate management plan.
-In particular, the candidate will identify the peripheral nerve involved, as well as the level and type of involvement.
+Given a patient with a possible nerve injury, the candidate will confirm the diagnosis, cause, severity, and complications, and initiate an appropriate management plan.
+In particular, the candidate will identify the peripheral nerves involved, as well as the level and type of involvement.

 Enabling Objectives

-Given a patient with a potential nerve injury, the candidate will
+Given a patient with a possible nerve injury, the candidate will

-- features on occupational history and physical examination that can help determine whether a peripheral nerve injury has occurred in the setting of other trauma;
+1. an occupational history and physical examination that can help determine whether a peripheral nerve injury has occurred in the setting of other trauma, and

-- tests used to diagnose the presence of a traumatic peripheral neuropathy;
+1. tests used to detect the presence of a traumatic peripheral neuropathy, and